 so I sat in at the entrance to the train station for quite a while… people watching is fun. it’s also fun to try to create your own conversations for people who are speaking a foreign language near you.
 A little while later Maryrose reappeared.. left again, and soon reappeared with Mindy and Becky.
 They had taken back roads and made it to the station a little while before us.

 We went to an Internet cafe, and Mindy and Maryrose checked their email to see if we’d heard from the girls, and Becky and I waited outside.
 Once they were done, Maryrose and I headed back to the bike, and our stuff was still there.. and there was much rejoicing.
 We hopped back on the bikes, and Maryrose told me to direct her back to the station.
 Crap.
 We managed to find it relatively soon.. but all the one way roads made it a bit more tricky than I had hoped.
 We followed Mindy and Becky, and eventually made it to the site where we’d be camping.
 We got our spot taken care of, brought the bikes down there… tipped them over a few times trying to set them on their kickstands, then finally got that all set up.
 Next was setting up the tent, which went just fine.
-We met a kindly old man camping right next to us from Holland.
+We’d looked at ones from survival-cooking.com and other sites to find the easiest one to set up, and it paid off.
+Then, we met a kindly old man camping right next to us from Holland.
 He spoke really good English, and explained that his wife likes 4 star hotels, and he likes camping, so every other year, they take separate vacations, and the opposite year, they vacation together.
 This year, he got to camp, an his wife was off somewhere else in fancy hotels.
 He seemed so friendly and almost cartoon-like in his appearance, that he didn’t seem real, and Maryrose and I seemed to find it funny whenever we saw him… [especially when he was sitting near us talking to the guy who was trying to score some pot].

 So we got out tent set up, and our gear stowed, and headed off to a restaurant just down the street that gave s 10% discounts if we stayed at the camp.
 We got there, and the place seemed kinda fancy.
 Just beyond us, and still part of the restaurant I believe, was a fenced in soccer field where a bunch of guys were playing. that was kinda neat.